pybalt/bash-scripts/README.md

 # bash-scripts
-A collection of all my bash scripts on linux
+A collection of all my scripts on linux